hystax/optscale_arcee/README.md

 ```

 ## Adding milestone
-To add a milestone, use the milestone method with the following metric:
+To add a milestone, use the milestone method with the following parameter:
 - name (str, required): the name of the milestone.
 ```sh
 arcee.milestone(name)